5 Minute Tropical Rum Punch Cocktail Recipe

 Towards the end of their trips, the beer was rancid and flat.
 On the return home, they needed a new alcoholic beverage to drink- so they used what they found at their destination.

 Today rum drinks are a popular part of mainstream culture throughout the Caribbean islands, and there are as many rum punch recipes as there are families.
-I think one of the most famous is Jamaican rum punch.
+I think some of the most famous tropical rum drinks are the Jamaican ones, and I love this Jamaican rum punch recipe.

-These are the things I have on hand in my kitchen to make the most delicious and beautiful cocktails (these are affiliate links):
+These are the things I have on hand in my kitchen to make the most delicious and beautiful cocktails:

-- Whiskey glasses– I like to have a cocktail in a whiskey glass, and these heavy base cocktail glasses are perfect.
+I like to have a cocktail in a whiskey glass, and these heavy-base cocktail glasses are perfect.

-- Fun Ice Cube Tray– Fun ice cubes are the best!
+Fun ice cubes are the best, and this ice cube tray is a favorite of mine!
 And for this recipe, you could even make red ice cubes and then let the drink change colors as the cubes melt.

 Easy Caribbean Rum Punch Recipe